docs

 - Generate an A/R aging report that aggregates across all clients, then drill into one practice

-What should buyers verify in a contract?
+What to verify in a contract

 What is multi-practice billing-company operations software?